 Yes, ads on Reddit are targeted.
 You can define an audience based on several details:

 - Time of Day

-There’s a key difference between ads on Reddit and ads on Facebook & LinkedIn.
+There’s a key difference between ads on Reddit and ads on Facebook or LinkedIn.
 Even though you may be targeting individuals, entire communities will engage your posts (hopefully/maybe).

 Think of yourself as a guest — even though you’re forking over cash for Reddit’s paid ads.

-Check out our post on Reddit advertising to see how we leveraged targeting.
+Check out our paid Reddit marketing experiment to see how we leveraged targeting.